 Where do I enter the water and what marine life will I see?

 You can walk or jump into the water off the pebble beach, just make sure you are careful about the tide.
 Once you are in the water you will be greeted by crystal clear water and the exciting prospect of caves to snorkel in.
-You will be welcomed by boxfish, parrot fish, damselfish, cuttlefish and much more.
-Furthermore, carry on swimming left and there is a perfect rock to sunbathe on and catch your breath after being bombarded by Gran Canaria’s underwater wonders.
+You will be welcomed by Boxfish, Parrot fish, Damselfish, Cuttlefish and much more.
+Carry on swimming left and there is a perfect rock to sunbathe on and catch your breath after being bombarded by Gran Canaria’s underwater wonders.

 Why should I choose to snorkel in Risco Verde?

 This snorkelling location is a slightly longer distance from most tourist towns, located on the East coast of Gran Canaria, but believe me, it is worth the effort.
 An extremely popular destination for divers and water enthusiasts alike, it is easy to see why.
-The visiblity here averages 10 meters in winter and is often 20 + in the summer.
+The visibility here averages 10 meters in winter and is often 20-30 meters in the summer months.

 Where should I enter the water and what will I see?

 Where to warm up after your Snorkelling in Risco Verde?

 Once you have finished snorkelling a lovely coffee afterward in one of the many charming coffee shops in Arinaga is the place to be, however directly on the left side of the beach is a charming restaurant which is bound to have your favorite Spanish cuisine, including the best Mojo potatoes on the island!
 It is very popular so good luck getting a seat!
 This is the perfect opportunity to warm up and discuss the marine life you have just seen.